petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-saas-addons-upcoming.md

 ![Available add-ons are Storage, Project Workspaces, Extension Capacity, and Dedicated Resouces](./liferay-pricing-saas/images/06.png)

 The example above shows the pricing for add-ons in US dollars and Euros.
 For other currencies your Liferay contact persons and your CAMs can provide the exact pricing, but for a guide price, use the normal exchange rates to convert to local prices for each market.

+The possibility of customers being able to purchase additional Domains as bundles for the Enterprise plan is being investigated as a potential future add-on.

 ## Success Drives Growth